pavpanchekha/bitrate-lab/ARMSTRONG.md

 transmission time may also change.
 This may move the bitrate up or down in the sorted sequence of bitrates.
 If the bitrate was among the top four bitrates before the move, this is termed a *sort-order change*.
-Armstrong sets the sampling rate for each bitrate to on tenth the expected time between sort-order changes for that bitrate, computed with another exponentially-weighted moving average (always with weight 1).
+Armstrong maintains the sampling rate as an exponentially-weighted moving average of the frequency of sort-order changes times a multiplier; the multiplier is $\sqrt{2}$ to the power of the current position of the rate in the sorting order (minus 4).
+As a result, the worst rate is sampled 11 times less frequently than it changes sort order, while the second-best rate is sampled 3 times for every sort order change.
 No sample rate is allowed to increase beyond two seconds (a cutoff inspired by Minstrel).
 When a bitrate is the best bitrate, and thus the bitrate used by use packets, its sampling rate is reset to the "normal sampling rate" of 10 milliseconds.

 If a bitrate does not experience sort-order changes, but the time since its last sort-order change is greater than its sampling rate, its sampling rate is increased with

-    ewma(samplerate, streaktime, 1)
+    ewma(samplerate, multiplier * streaktime, 1)

 where the `streaktime` is the time since the last sort-order change, and 1 represents the weight in the EWMA.